 Categories of DTAs in Hong Kong

 More than 40 jurisdictions have signed Comprehensive Double Taxation Agreements (DTAs) with Hong Kong.
-Click HERE for a full list of DTAs.
+Here is the full list of DTAs for your reference.

 Hong Kong’s double tax treaties are classified into five types: